VictoriaMetrics/VictoriaMetrics/docs/keyConcepts/keyConcepts.md

 matching the filter in `query` expression.
 Each returned series contains `(timestamp, value)` results for the `query` executed at `start`, `start+step`, `start+2*step`, ..., `start+N*step` timestamps.
 In other words, Range query is an [Instant query](#instant-query) executed independently at `start`, `start+step`, ..., `start+N*step` timestamps with the only difference that an instant query does not return `ephemeral` samples (see below).
-Instead, if the database does not contain any samples for the requested point and time and step, it simply returns an empty result.
+Instead, if the database does not contain any samples for the requested time and step, it simply returns an empty result.

 For example, to get the values of `foo_bar` during the time range from `2022-05-10T07:59:00Z` to `2022-05-10T08:17:00Z`,